MoP® Combined (Foundation & Practitioner)

 - Use a range of techniques to create impactful progress reporting for portfolio stakeholders

 - Understand how existing processes for risk, finance, resource and communications management are applied to portfolio management

 Change is costly but the benefits can be huge.
 However as an organisation you not only need to ensure that Projects or Programmes are run correctly but also give adequate consideration to your Portfolio.
 Ensuring that your investment goes into the right initiatives at the right time and thus deliver the right results.

 The MoP guide provides insights for managers who are responsible for delivering their organisation’s change initiatives, in addition to guidance for management of the portfolio of work.

-Detailed discussions on the practices: understand, categorize, prioritize, balance and plan
+- Detailed discussions on the practices: understand, categorise, prioritise, balance and plan

-Discussions on the practices: management control, benefits management, financial management, risk management, stakeholder engagement, organizational governance and resource management
+- Discussions on the practices: management control, benefits management, financial management, risk management, stakeholder engagement, organisational governance and resource management

 Knowledge of project and programme management is desirable.